Managing Soil Erosion

 Soil erosion resulting from heavy rainfall events and wind leads to the loss of essential soil nutrients and soil carbon.
 Eroded soil and the loss of organic matter essential for supporting crop growth can damper corn and soybean production and reduce yield.
 Across the Corn Belt, an observed 20% increase in rainfall has led to a 40% increase in soil erosion.
 Record breaking flooding across the Midwest has further exacerbated erosion.

-Scout to Identify Soil Erosion
+Identify Soil Erosion

 Gully erosion is one of the most pronounced forms of erosion and its large grooves that form in the soil following heavy rainfall make it easy to identify.
 Less evident to the naked eye are signs of erosion that can be identified by looking for standing water in the field.
 Puddles of water seen after a rainstorm that are clouded with sediment suggest erosion is occurring whereas puddles of clear water are a sign of minimal erosion.
 Lighter colored soil seen overtime is also a sign of erosion but can be more difficult to identify.